yocontra/node-gdal-next/README.md

 npm install gdal-async
 ```

-By default all dependencies are the latest versions and bundled out of the box, but if you would like to link against a pre-installed gdal you will have to rebuild it when installing using the following flags:
+By default all dependencies are the latest versions and bundled out of the box, but if you would like to link against a pre-installed GDAL you will have to rebuild it when installing using the following flags:

 ```sh
 # --shared_gdal allows linking to the OS-provided libgdal, requires libgdal-dev